Homemade Pistachio Pudding

 Instructions

-1. Place the pistachios in a food processor and pulse until they are finely chopped.
-Add them to the milk and whisk to combine.
+1. Place the shelled pistachios in a food processor and pulse until they are finely chopped.ย Transfer them to a mixing bowl, add the milk and stir to combine.

-3. Place a strainer over a large bowl and pour the hot pudding into the strainer.
+4. Place a strainer over a large heat-proof bowl and pour the hot pudding into the strainer.
 Using a spatula, press the pudding through the strainer and discard the solids (it’s okay if some of the nutty bits slip through!).
-Add the butter to the pudding and stir until it melts.

-4. Divide the pound cake cubes among the serving bowls.
-Top with the warm pudding.
-Cover with plastic wrap (the wrap should touch the surface of the pudding to prevent a skin from forming) and chill for an hour or up to one day.
-Before serving garnish with Cool Whip or whipped cream.
+5. Transfer the strained pudding to small bowls or cups.
+Cover with plastic wrap (the wrap should touch the surface of the pudding to prevent a skin from forming) and chill the pudding for a couple of hours or up to one day.

 Notes